Code 404

-Code 404 is a British police procedural comedy-drama television series created by Tom Miller, Sam Myer and Daniel Peak, and produced by Kudos.
-The first series premiered on 29 April 2020 on Sky One, before later moving to Sky Comedy, where the second series premiered on 1 September 2021.
-It stars Stephen Graham and Daniel Mays in the main roles.
-The show also premiered on Peacock in the US on 8 October 2020.
-The third series premiered on 4 August 2022.
-This was confirmed to be the final series of Code 404, with Sky citing that the reasons for its cancellation were rooted in the main cast conflicted schedule to film a fourth series.
+Code 404 is a British police procedural comedy drama television series created by Tom Miller, Sam Myer, and Daniel Peak, and produced by Kudos and Water & Power Productions.
+The series stars Stephen Graham and Daniel Mays in the lead roles and the first series premiered on 29 April 2020 on Sky One.
+In May 2020, it was renewed for a second series which premiered on 1 September 2021 on Sky Comedy, following the shutdown of Sky One.
+In September 2021, it was renewed for a third series which premiered on 4 August 2022.
+In September 2023, it was cancelled after three series, due to Graham and Mays' busy schedules.

 Plot

 Set in the near future, Code 404 revolves around a pair of top-notch investigators, DI John Major (Daniel Mays) and DI Roy Carver (Stephen Graham).
 When Major is killed on duty, his body is transferred to an experimental artificial intelligence project to revive him.
 However, the AI lacks the crime-fighting instincts of Major.